 Have you been wanting to travel solo but keep coming up with excuses not to?
-It’s not an exaggeration to say that solo travel is one of the most incredible, life-changing experiences, and it would be a great shame to let it slip without even trying.
+It’s not an exaggeration to say that solo travel is one of the most incredible, life-changing experiences, and it would be shame if you let it slip without even trying.

-With the New Year coming up, you couldn’t ask for a better time to make a few changes in your life and try something new.
-Here’s why I think every woman should travel solo and how solo travel can help you become a stronger, more self-assured and loving person.
+With the New Year coming up, you couldn’t ask for a better time to make a couple of changes in your life and try something new.
+Here’s why I think every woman should travel solo, and how solo travel can help you become a stronger, more confident and loving version of yourself.

 Change and Evolve